 Traditionally, mini-splits have come with clunky remote controls that tend to get lost in the couch.
 Quilt gave this antiquated technology an update so you never have to rummage through cushions to make the room warmer or cooler.

-Ducted systems offer central heating and cooling, and sometimes pre-existing ducts can be used alongside a new system.
+Ducted — or central — systems offer central heating and cooling, and sometimes pre-existing ducts can be used alongside a new system.
 But neither central conditioning nor old ducts are necessarily beneficial for homeowners.
 Let's get into the specifics below.

 1. Leaky ducts and wasted air